-In considering charging for collation of information, Aurora Energy will apply the charges in accordance with the Dunedin City Council’s Policy on Charging for LGOIMA requests dated 30 November 2009.
+In considering charging for collation of information, Aurora Energy will apply the charges in accordance with the Dunedin City Council’s Charging for LGOIMA Requests Policy dated 25 June 2019.

 We will publish the number of information requests and responses processed since the introduction of the Information Disclosure Policy in June 2018 on a regular basis here.

 Review of Information Disclosure Policy

 The Information Disclosure Policy was reviewed in July 2019 after its first year of operation, the year ending 30 June 2019.
 The review found that the policy had been consistently applied during the year.
 A total of eight requests were received and eight responses were provided and a log of the requests was recorded publicly on the Aurora Energy website.
 All information requests processed by Aurora Energy directly during the period were acknowledged and responded to in the designated response time as stipulated in the policy.
 All shareholder correspondence was directed through Dunedin City Holdings as stipulated by the Dunedin City Council and Dunedin City Holdings protocol for Dunedin City Holdings-owned companies.
 In responding to requests, no information had been withheld, except for the response to one request, where information was withheld to maintain the privacy of individuals.

 The annual performance report for the period 1 July 2018 to 30 June 2019 including number of requests received, responses provided and declined is available on this web page under “Information Requests”.